• Skip to main content

 • Use a pastry brush to coat the meat liberally with the BBQ sauce, and bake for 20 minutes.

-• Remove the chicken from the oven, add more BBQ sauce and bake for 30 minutes.
+• Remove the chicken from the oven, flip the chicken pieces over, add more BBQ sauce, and bake for 30 minutes.
 It's done when an instant-read meat thermometer inserted in the thickest part, not touching bone, registers 175 °F.

 • Increase the oven temperature to broil.
 Slather the thighs with more BBQ sauce and broil for a minute or two or until the sauce sizzles and develops a bit of char on the skin.
 (Watch carefully; this happens pretty fast. )